 To protect your privacy and security.
 Not that anyone is apt to, but you should protect yourself as an internet user from abuse.
 Through your IP address, another person can locate where you are.
 You might want to change your IP address so that you will remain anonymous, as if using another device.

 To alter your location.
-Your general geographic location is revealed by your IP address, which in some cases will block you from accessing geographically-locked content.
+Your general geographic location is revealed by your IP address, which in some cases will not let you access geographically-locked content.
 To be able to do otherwise, it entails that you have an IP address change.

-To avoid being banned or blocked.
+To avoid being banned.
 An entity that knows your IP address can instigate an IP ban on you that prevents you from opening a certain website.
 In the same way, your internet access may be disabled through a Denial of Service or DoS attack.
 You steer clear of these by changing your IP address.

 To perform troubleshooting.
 Technical troubleshooting purposes may require that you alter your local IP address so that you do away with being in conflict with a different machine on your network.